 I know school’s out for a lotta folks, but we’ve got a couple of months left — and even when that’s over, there’s still swim and gymnastics and camp and just life asking us to live it.
 (The nerve!)
 And before ALL of that gets underway, there needs to be: breakfast.

 I have a friend whose daughter happily eats the exact same breakfast every morning, and while that sounds deliriously efficient and all, that…is not my kid.
 And really, it’s not me either.
-So while she does her applesauce and oatmeal routine, I’m typically scrambling (sometimes literally, ha!) at the last minute — an egg here, a pot of oatmeal there.
+So, while she does her applesauce and oatmeal routine, I’m typically scrambling (sometimes literally, ha!) at the last minute — an egg here, a pot of oatmeal there.
 Leftover tri-tip and fruit salad from the weekend.

 So, just like we (attempt to) plan for dinner, I figured now’s the time to break out some make-ahead breakfast recipes to help keep the pace in the morning.
 Here are 10 of our tried-and-true faves.

-2 // Chia Pudding – Just sweet enough, creamy, protein packed + vegan!
+Chia Pudding is just sweet enough, creamy, protein-packed + vegan!
 Lana has loved chia pudding ever since she was a babe.
-We make up this exact recipe Sunday night to serve up a few mornings throughout week.
-Any leftovers can be popped into a smoothie, too.
-(Psst: I also love the sound of this Overnight Chocolate Chia Pudding!)
+We make this exact recipe Sunday night to serve up a few mornings throughout week.
+Any leftovers can be popped into a smoothie too.
+(Psst…I also love the sound of this Overnight Chocolate Chia Pudding!)